GO-SHIP-Oceanography/station_bathymetry/README.md

 - deciding whether to stop the cast slightly before (e.g. 15m from the bottom);
 - deciding whether to ask the whinch to recover the package faster than usual (e.g. 75 mpm rather than the standard 60 mpm);

-This script returns a latitude vs longitude contour plot of the bathymetry around a station speficied by the user.
+This script returns a latitude vs longitude contour plot of the bathymetry around a station specified by the user.
 It also plots the station position and a half-mile radius around the station, which is usually how much the ship will drift during a deep (~4000 m) station.

 ### Usage
 Usage is allowed under the [MIT licence](https://github.com/GO-SHIP-Oceanography/station_bathymetry/blob/main/LICENSE).
 We encourage usage and welcome feature requests.
 It is appreciated if visible credit is given by any projects using the [GO-SHIP-Oceanography](https://github.com/GO-SHIP-Oceanography) code.